Psychology-driven CRO leverages behavioral insights to create persuasive, personalized experiences that boost conversions and drive growth.

 4. Commitment & Consistency

 Once someone makes a small commitment (e.g., signing up for a newsletter), they’re more likely to follow through with larger commitments (e.g., making a purchase).
 Use multi-step forms that begin with easy questions and progress to the sale.
+For advanced tactics, check our Advanced CRO Strategies for Business Growth.

 5. Loss Aversion